+Destroy_Attachment_Colliders bool true

-Destroy_Attachment_Colliders bool: If false, colliders are not destroyed when the base gun item's colliders are destroyed.
-Kept for compatibility if mods relied on attachments having colliders, but it is not recommended because there have been reports of low performance with some mods having complex colliders on every modded attachment in the level.
-Defaults to true.
+When false, colliders are not destroyed when the attached ranged weapon's colliders are destroyed.
+This property exists for backwards compatibility with mods that may have relied on attachments having colliders, but using this property is not recommended.